zavierjack1/angular_solid_principles/src/presentation.md

 - Display different types of widgets that can:
   - that can export their data to json OR yaml
   - potentially be "reloaded"
+  - reloadable widgets should be refreshed on page load

 ## S.O.L.I.D.
 Principles
 SOLID represents a set of object-oriented design principles designed by Robert C. Martin (also known as Uncle Bob) in the early 2000's aimed at helping developers create code that is: